Can Reishi improve Sleep?

 What Is the Best Way to Take Reishi?

 There are many options out there, from powders to tinctures.
 But due to the bitter taste of reishi, is doesn't work well in gummies or chocolate.
-The extract used for edibles is a glycerin extract, generally a double extract added to glycerin as a carrier and has very little to no therapeutic effect, like tinctures, these formats dont work very well.
+The extract used for edibles is a glycerin extract, generally a double extract added to glycerin as a carrier and has very little to no research-backed effect, like tinctures, these formats dont work very well.
 Also, Reishi teas are a great option but can be bitter.
 For Resihi Capsules work best

 How Much, When to take reishi for sleep? and How Often Should You Take Reishi?